leighhalliday/savonrb.com/index.md

 Your service probably uses (lower)CamelCase names for actions and params, but Savon maps those to snake_case Symbols for you.

-To use Savon without a WSDL, you initialize a client by setting the SOAP endpoint and target namespace.
+To use Savon without a WSDL, you initialize a client and set the SOAP endpoint and target namespace.

 {% highlight ruby %}
 Savon.client do